Invest in the future: breastfeed your baby. This relatively easy task will pay forward for many years to come.

 Science has now proven what nature knew all along – human milk is best for human babies!
 So why is the state of Kentucky, together with Mississippi and Louisiana, at the bottom of the ladder for both initiating and continuing breast feeding?
 Fifty three percent of Kentucky moms initiate breastfeeding and only 28% continue past 3 months.

 The LCDHD wants to help you successfully breastfeed your infant.
-Through a new program beginning in 2011, a breastfeeding coordinator and peer counselors will be available to help you get started, support you throughout, and aid in solving problems.
+Through a program that started in 2011, a breastfeeding coordinator and peer counselors will be available to help you get started, support you throughout, and aid in solving problems.

 Ann Stevens, International Board Certified Lactation Consultant, with the LCDHD is the Regional Breastfeeding Coordinator for the LCDHD region and can assist you with any breastfeeding questions, concerns, or issues you may have.
 Ann can also assist any clinic or business with breastfeeding promotion and education.
 Please call the LCDHD at 1 (800) 928-4416 (ext.
 4258) for more information.
 Additonal information can also be found at: Additional Breastfeeding Information.